oVirt/ovirt-site/source/uncategorized/addingglustersupporttoovirt.html.md

 4. Adding a gluster volume
     -   when standing on a gluster cluster, a volumes collection will be shown in tree and as a main tab with search.
     -   User would be able to perform basic volume operations (add/edit/delete/start/stop/etc.)
-    -   a volume should have an action to create a storage domain from.
+    -   A volume should have an action to create a storage domain from.
     -   Permissions on volumes would be inherited from DC or Cluster, or can be defined at gluster level directly.
     -   Roles and actions should be annotated if relevant to gluster only as part of modular/pluggable concepts.

 5. Qemu-kvm integration
-    -   need to decide on implementation: normal nfs domain, native-gluster client, directly from qemu
+    -   Need to decide on implementation: normal nfs domain, native-gluster client, directly from qemu

 ### Notes